tmilev/fabcoin/Fabcoin-Ubuntu-Quick_Setup.md

 #  Install Ubuntu 16.04  and  support package
-Please refer doc/Build-unix.md to setup Ubuntu 16.04 and install support package.
+Please refer to doc/Build-unix.md to setup Ubuntu 16.04 and install support package.

 ## Install Ubuntu 16.04
-wallet need GUI desktop.
+The wallet needs GUI desktop.

 ## Install other support package
-Please refer doc/build-unix.md, to install support package for fabcoin.
+To install support packages for fabcoin, please refer to doc/build-unix.md.

-Below is a quick shell-script to install package.
+Below is a quick shell-script to install packages.

     sudo apt-get update
     sudo apt-get install git